Is it possible to send notifications (not respond to a packet) from a component using tigase implementation?

 This should work, therefore I would recommend tracking packet send from external component with enabled debugging (recommended configuration

-Added by Juan Ignacio Paz about 1 month ago
+Added by Juan Ignacio Paz 5 months ago

 Hi Wojciech, we have two scenarios one that works the other one not: